glynthomas/b2/README.md

 after this, the development seemed to continue into a world of many experimental features, including;

-accommodating USB sticks loading music, indexing USB sticks, bulk uploading of media, photo viewer and other non core features ...
+USB sticks loading music, indexing USB sticks, bulk uploading of media, photo viewer and other non core features ...

 ## the ugly